grailbio/reflow/metrics/README.md

 ## Defining metrics

-Metrics are defined by `metrics.json`.
-Each dictionary in the `metrics.json` root array will produce a metric, and those dictionaries are configured by the following fields:
+Metrics are defined in `metrics.yaml`.
+Each named dictionary in the `metrics.yaml` root array will produce a metric.
+Note that the name for a metric must be given in snake_case and contain only lowercase alpha characters.
+Metric configuration dictionaries can have the following

-- Name
-  - Metric names are written in snake_case and can only contain lowercase alpha characters.
+fields:

 - Type
   - The following types of metrics are available.
-    - Counter: counters can only be incremented or reset to zero.
+    - `counter` - counters can only be incremented or reset to zero.
-    - Gauge: gauges can be incremented, decremented or set to an arbitrary value.
+    - `gauge` - gauges can be incremented, decremented or set to an arbitrary value.
-    - Histogram: histograms can used to observe arbitrary values (discretized to a set of buckets configured at compilation).
+    - `histogram` - histograms can used to observe arbitrary values (discretized to a set of buckets configured at compilation).

 - Help